oppia/oppia-android/wiki/Installing-Oppia-Android.md

       - Run the app again.

 #### Bazel issues
-The team is in the process of migrating away from Gradle to Bazel.
+The team is in the process finalizing its migration to Bazel by modularizing all of the components and tests in the codebase.

 Please note that:
 - The IntelliJ Bazel plugin currently has some known issues: